opendocsg/slw-judgments-backfill/2018_SGHC_225/report.md

 accessible assets save for $2,933.63. [note: 58]

-61     The principles governing the variation of conditional leave orders on the basis of a defendant’s financial position are set out in _Chin Tyng Lei v Lim Yoon Ngok_ [2006] SGHC 104, where Lai Siu Chiu J cited with approval at [23] the commentary in _Singapore Civil Procedure 2003_ (Sweet & Maxwell Asia, 2003) as follows:
+61     The principles governing the variation of conditional leave orders on the basis of a defendant’s financial position are set out in _Chin Tyng Lei v Lim Yoon Ngok_ <span class="citation">[2006] SGHC 104</span>, where Lai Siu Chiu J cited with approval at [23] the commentary in _Singapore Civil Procedure 2003_ (Sweet & Maxwell Asia, 2003) as follows:

  When granting conditional leave to defend, the court is required to consider all the circumstances, which include the financial circumstances of the defendant, and for practical purposes, should not impose a condition, e.g. the payment into court of such a sum of money as would make fulfilment of the condition impossible and that impossibility was known or should have been known by the court by reason of the evidence placed before it; and therefore it would be a wrong exercise of discretion to grant the defendant leave to defend on condition that he should pay into court a sum which he would never be able to pay , for that would be tantamount to giving judgment for the plaintiff, notwithstanding the court’s opinion that there was an issue or [a] question in dispute which ought to be tried ... [emphasis added]